BenWheatley/MarkovChain-Dot-Product-comparitor/README.md

 A Markov chain is a very simple language model: For any given symbol (usually a word), what symbols come next, and with what probabilities?

 This generates a Markov model for two documents, then does a dot-product to compare them.
-As any given symbols might not be in both documents, and two documents that don't share any symbols are obviously orthogonal, this dot product is calculated with the assumption that:
+As any given symbols might not be in both documents, and two documents that don't share any symbols are obviously orthogonal, this dot product is calculated with:

-Assuming I've not gotten confused (which is always a possibility, especially for a solo project like this):

 <img width="198" alt="Screenshot 2024-01-23 at 14 54 58" src="https://github.com/BenWheatley/MarkovChain-Dot-Product-comparitor/assets/12123132/5037257e-8d43-45b6-9b79-4a11796259a4">

 Then divide by the magnitude of each Markov model… (hang on, the transition vectors are normalised already, so the magnitudes should be equal to the number of non-terminal symbols — perhaps this is why they're so much more dissimilar than I was expecting?)… to get the cosine of the angles between the vectors that the Markov chains represent.

+(Assuming I've not gotten confused, which is always a possibility, especially for a solo project like this).

 # Why make it at all?